 Dick Hoyt: No.

-David Hirsch: Well.
-That’s a really important thing.
-So what do you think the impact has been to other voice as a result of.
-Their older brother.
+David Hirsch: That’s a really important thing.
+So what do you think the impact has been on the two other boys as a result of their older brother?

-Dick Hoyt: Well, I think it was tougher on Rob, who was the second one because he used to come up to me and he said, dad, he says, you spent all this time with Rick, and he don’t spend any time with me.
-Wow.
+Dick Hoyt: Well, I think it was tougher on Rob, who was the second one, because he used to come up to me and say, “You spend all this time with Rick, and you don’t spend any time with me.”

-David Hirsch: That must have really touched you.
+David Hirsch: Wow.
+That must have really touched you.

-And when Russell.
-The third one come.
-It was a lot easier far Rob, because then he had somebody to play with and do all these different things and Russell was very good, and in fact, Russell is really good.
-Russell’s the third one now, because Judy, she started a camp for kitsch.
-You know, and Rob and Russell, you know, actually I started it too, because we didn’t have any buildings, and so I bought a tent from the military, and that’s how it gets set up.
+And when Russell, the third one, came, it was a lot easier for Rob, because then he had somebody to play with and do all these different things.
+Russell was very good, and in fact, Russell is really good.

-This one was called camp for.
-Kids can’t tell what it was.
+Dick Hoyt: This one was called Camp for Kids.
 It was a camp for physically challenged kids and kids who were not physically challenged.